contract dispute arbitration in Mendon, New York 14506

 The arbitration process: The appointed arbitrator, Joseph M. Valentini, a retired judge from Monroe County known for his balanced rulings, held preliminary hearings in late July.
 Over four sessions from August through October at the Mendon Town Hall, both parties presented detailed evidence: Ridgeway’s forestry reports, chemical treatment invoices, and expert testimony versus GreenCraft’s project schedules and letters showing contract loss by subcontractors.

-GreenCraft argued Ridgeway violated the “time is of the essence” clause, while Ridgeway emphasized unforeseen natural causes justifying their hardship claim under the force majeure provision.
+GreenCraft argued Ridgeway violated the time is of the essence” clause, while Ridgeway emphasized unforeseen natural causes justifying their hardship claim under the force majeure provision.

 Outcome: On November 20, 2023, Valentini issued his 12-page award.
-He concluded that Ridgeway Lumber was partially excused from strict compliance due to the documented pine blight but failed to communicate the delays promptly as required under the contract.
+He concluded that the claimant was partially excused from strict compliance due to the documented pine blight but failed to communicate the delays promptly as required under the contract.
 The award required GreenCraft to pay $165,000 of the originally invoiced amount and denied the $25,000 damage claim.
 Ridgeway was also ordered to expedite the remaining deliveries by March 2024 under a revised schedule, with penalties for further delays.

 Aftermath: The arbitration’s resolution, while not fully satisfying either party, allowed both businesses to resume operations without litigation costs.
 It served as a cautionary tale in Mendon’s business circles about the importance of clear communication and realistic contractual flexibility in unpredictable industries like lumber supply.